 6. GET A SECURED CREDIT CARD UNDER YOUR SPOUSE'S NAME

 A secured credit card is a good way to build your credit score.
 This is especially important if you are married and have no credit history of your own.
 If this sounds like the case for you, then read on!
 Secured credit cards require an initial deposit that can range from $200-$2500 depending on the issuer.
 You'll need to pay a monthly fee as well, but it will be significantly lower than with other types of non-secured cards.
 Secured cards also don't provide rewards or points - so they're not for everyone - but they are a great way to start building up your profile in order to qualify for better-unsecured offers down the road.

 The credit card companies are trying to get you.
 They want your money and they will stop at nothing.
 It's hard out there for a debtor, but it's even harder when you have bad credit.
 One of the best ways to protect yourself from these shady corporations is by mixing up the cards in your wallet: never carry more than one card with your name on it; don't shop where one company has all the best deals; keep an eye on what retailers offer discounts for customers who pay with cash or use their debit card instead of a credit card (this is particularly helpful during holiday shopping).
 By making these small changes, you can help avoid getting tracked down by those debt collectors.

 How fast can you raise your credit score?

-Credit Repair Ease make it easy for people looking for the best local credit repair services provider.
-We are available in 51 states of United States and committed to offer you the best credit repair service.
-Whether you live in Montana, Hawaii or New York or any other state of United States, we help you from your location and you don’t have to take much burden.
+Credit Repair Ease makes it easy for people looking for the best local credit repair services provider.
+We are available in 51 states of the United States and are committed to offering you the best credit repair service.
+Whether you live in Montana, Hawaii or New York, or any other state of the United States, we help you from your location and you don't have to take much burden.